zerotier/docs/docs/network-leave.md

 description: Removing your node from a ZeroTier virtual network
 ---

-When you leave a network, your device won’t talk to devices on that network.
+When you leave a network, your device won't talk to devices on that network.

 ### macOS and Windows